IceHe/blog/source/_posts/mac_shortcuts.md

 ### Emacs Mode

-A few people know that it's supported by default in macOS.
+A few people know that it's supported in  by default in macOS.

 `^ f` = `←`
 `^ b` = `→`